innovation-manoa/innovation-manoa.github.io/index.md

 ![](/images/m2_network.png)

-## Milestone 3: Connecting UI to backend
+## Milestone 3: Connecting UI to Backend

 Milestone 3 will start on April 28, 2017 and will end on May 9, 2017.

 The goal is Milestone 3 was to connect all of our frontend features to the backend.
 We updated the templates used on each page with form control templates from meteor-example-form.
 We also wanted to improve the UI of our application in Milestone 3.
 This meant implementing SweetAlert into our application and replacing the edit profile page.
 We decided a profile wasn't a big priority for a food delivery application and having a nice UI friendly SWAL form would be optimal.
 We also redid some of the design of the header for a more visually appealing web application.

-The goal of Milestone 3 was to connect the user interface to the underlying data model.
-This meant that we updated the templates for each page with calls to helper functions, and we created Javascript files for the templates with helper functions.
-We used the form control templates from meteor-example-form to simplify implementation of form processing.

 The goals for Milestone 3 are managed [here](https://github.com/innovation-manoa/manoa-dining-delivery/projects/3).